-The artist Sverre Koren Bjertnes (Bjertnæs in Norwegian) was asked to take care of part of the decorations when Trondheim municipality build a new high school in Charlottenlund, Trondheim, Norway.
-Sverre came to Holtermann Design for help developing and produce a large mirror concept.
+The artist Sverre Koren Bjertnes (Bjertnæs in Norwegian) was asked to take care of part of the decorations when Trondheim municipality built a new high school in Charlottenlund, Trondheim, Norway.
+Sverre came to Holtermann Design LLC for help developing and produce a large mirror concept.

 Holtermann Design helped with obtaining pictorial material (growth rings in a tree trunk), cooperation with the art committee and architect in Trondheim, vector drawings, budgets for production and installation.